Queatz/vessel/README.md

   }
 }

-App run{Service: MyCustomService}
+App{run.Service: MyCustomService} run
 ```

-By importing `Service` within the `run` function, this allows us to inject scope when calling `run`.
+By importing `Service` within the `run` function, this allows us to plug in a new `Service` to be used when calling `run` for this `App` object.
+See more in [Scope Injection](https://github.com/Queatz/vessel/wiki/Dependency-Injection#scope-injection-static).

 See the [Scope Waterfall](https://github.com/Queatz/vessel/wiki/Scope-Waterfall) for more information on how imports are resolved.